rojo-rbx/rbx-dom/docs/xml.md

 The contents of type elements vary depending upon the type of the property they represent.

-It is RECOMMENDED that the name of type elements correspond to the type that they represent.
-This ensures that Roblox does not attempt to deserialize them incorrectly and maintains human readability.
+In some cases, the name of a type element does not accurately correspond to the type that it represents.
+At the time of writing, these types are:

+- `BrickColor` properties are serialized as `int`
+- `CFrame` properties are serialized as `CoordinateFrame`
+- `Enum` properties are serilaized as `token`

+If necessary or desired, encoders MAY serialize type elements using any other name, as Roblox does not utilize the actual element name.
+However, for the compatibility it is RECOMMENDED that Roblox's own names for type elements be used.
+As a result, decoders SHOULD utilize a reflection system to map type elements to their actual type rather than relying upon the name of the element.

 The following attributes are REQUIRED for all property elements, regardless of their type or name: